HiSET Science Study Guide: Essential Scientific Skills

 Did you know that preparing for the HiSET math test can also help you on the science test?
 It can!
 Some science questions on the HiSET science test cover statistics and probability.
 These questions are easy to identify because they ask you to manipulate or analyze numerical data, such as information presented in charts and graphs.

-Four terms you 100% need to know:
+There are four terms you need to know: